 And part of Austin’s DNA is innovation at the small-group level – the idea that if you get enough smart, innovative leaders together in a setting unencumbered by bureaucracy, they can innovate quickly and effectively in a way that’s difficult to duplicate inside large organizations.

-Some of Austin’s innovative tendencies can be seen by the high volume of patent activity within the city.
-Over the last 10 years, Austinites were attributed 31.8% of total patents awarded in the state of Texas, with over 4,000 patents awarded in 2016 alone.
+Some of Austin’s innovative tendencies can be seen in the high volume of patent activity within the city.
+Over the last 10 years, Austinites were attributed to 31.8% of total patents awarded in the state of Texas, with over 4,000 patents awarded in 2016 alone.
 Looking at patents filed per 10,000 people, Austin ranked 3rd among U.S. cities between 2005 to 2015, only behind San Francisco and San Jose.

 Venture capital (VC) investors clearly understand the value behind Austin’s atmosphere of innovation as well, as VC funding in the Austin market roughly doubled between 2007 to 2017.
-Funding in Austin amounted to $1.2 billion in 2017 alone, and accounted for 61% of all VC funds raised in Texas in Q1 2018.
+Funding in Austin amounted to $1.2 billion in 2017 alone and accounted for 61% of all VC funds raised in Texas in Q1 2018.

 For more about the patent and venture capital activity in Austin, Texas, read 3 Reasons Austin, TX Is One of the Most Innovative Cities in the U.S.